Create a Recovery Tool/Bootable USB Drive

-This article describes how you can use MSP360 (CloudBerry) Backup CLI to create a bootable USB drive or create ISO image file for an emergency "bare metal" recovery in case of a system or hardware crash.
+Learn how to create a bootable USB drive or create ISO image file for an emergency "bare metal" recovery in case of a system or hardware crash.

 MSP360 (CloudBerry) Backup runs under the Local System account by default.
 You need to run the Command Prompt under local administrator permissions to be able to make a recovery disk.

-Use the createRecovery command to create a recovery disk and configure its settings:
+Use the createRecovery command to create a recovery tool and configure its settings:

 C:\Program Files\MSP360\MSP360 (CloudBerry) Backup>cbb createRecovery -?